global-asp/asp-source/en/0197_dog-and-crocodile.md

 He took the eggs home and put them in a warm place.

 ##
 When Dog returned to the river, he met Crocodile.
-She asked, "Have you seen my eggs?""I don’t know anything about your eggs," he replied.
+She asked, "Have you seen my eggs?""I don't know anything about your eggs," he replied.

 ##
 Crocodile started visiting all the animals asking about her eggs.